-- The number of times a certain term is used in a search is referred to as search volume.
-Search Volume is presented by Similarweb as a monthly average of searches done for that term in Google over the previous 12 months for the specified area.
+- The number of times a specific term is used in a search is called search volume.
+Similarweb presents Search Volume as a monthly average of searches done for that term in Google over the previous 12 months for the specified area.

 - Search Visits, a new statistic from Similarweb, refers to the monthly average number of completed search visits in which a user clicks on a search result to move to a website that is not a search engine.